Nizhyn Regiment: During the Russo-Turkish War (1768–1774)

 In 1768 a new Russo-Turkish war began.
 Russian armies under the command of O. Holitsyn and Peter Rumiantsev went to the Black Sea region.
 The Cossacks were also involved.
 The 2nd Army also included 6,000 Cossacks from the Chernihiv and Nizhyn Regiments under the command of P. Myloradovych, P. Rozumovsky, and Oleksandr Bezborodko.
 They fought near Khotyn and won.

+Administrative divisions

+According to the 1649 Registry of the Zaporozhian Host the regiment included the following sotnias: